keeganpaleshi/RMTest/README.md

 This repository provides a complete pipeline to analyze electrostatic radon monitor data.

 **Note:** All time quantities are expressed in seconds and all energies are given in MeV throughout the documentation and code.
-Input timestamps are parsed with `parse_timestamp` which accepts ISO‑8601 strings (with or without timezone), numeric epoch seconds and `datetime` objects.
+Input timestamps are parsed with `parse_timestamp` which accepts ISO‑8601 strings (with or without timezone), numeric epoch seconds and `datetime` objects and converts them to Unix seconds.
 The wrapper `parse_datetime` converts the parsed value to a UTC `numpy.datetime64`.
-Command-line options that take timestamps (such as `--analysis-start-time`) use these helpers, so both ISO‑8601 strings and Unix seconds work interchangeably.
+These helpers are available from `utils.py`.
+Command-line options that take timestamps (such as `--analysis-start-time`) use them so both ISO‑8601 strings and Unix seconds work interchangeably.
 A global `--timezone` option controls which zone naïve times are interpreted in (default: `UTC`).
 Event timestamps are stored internally as UTC `numpy.datetime64` objects throughout the pipeline.

 ## Structure